How to Fix the Windows Key Not Working on Windows 10/11

 Method 3.
 Disable Game Mode

 The next step is to disable game mode.
 This is usually enabled once you open Xbox Game Bar on your computer.
-However, disabling it is quite easy.
+However, disabling it is pretty straightforward.
 Here's how:

 Step 1.
 Head into system settings.